 More News: We no longer sell dandelion, try our friends at www.zackwoodsherbs.com.
-We started our harvest of fresh burdock root, we have fresh roots available through Fall 2013.
-Dried burdock will be available in October 2013.
+Our harvest of fresh burdock root starts in September 2014.
+Dried burdock will be available as supplies last.
 Also, Richard and Sally have stopped vending at the Montpelier’s Farmers Market after attending for 25 years.
 We still sell wholesale, as well as retail at our Seedling Sales in May.
-Son Peter Colman has started a new cut flower business call The First Bird, visit her website at http://thefirstbirdflowers.com .
-Son Peter Colman’s business is thriving, check out www.vermontsalumi.com.
+Daughter Kuenzi Wiswall has started a new cut flower business call The First Bird, visit her website at http://thefirstbirdflowers.com .
+Son Peter Colman’s business is thriving, check out www.vermontsalumi.com .

 And for information on Richard’s workshops and consulting services on farm business management, visit www.richardwiswall.com.